julianmendez/tabula/README.md

 *System to manage human-readable tables using files*

 Tabula is a system to manage human-readable tables using files.
 It uses a specific type of file format that is similar to a [Java Properties](https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.Reader-) file, but allows defining the same property for different objects.
+The most updated specification can be found in the Scala implementation: [Tabulas](https://github.com/julianmendez/tabulas).

 ## Download